-Revenue for business-to-business ("B2B") fulfillment services is recognized on a gross basis either at a point in time or over a point in time.
+Revenue for B2B fulfillment services is recognized on a gross basis either at a point in time or over a point in time.
 For example, inbound and outbound services are recognized when the service is complete, while monthly storage services are recognized over the service period.